ansible/molecule/docs/philosophy.md

 ### Shared state and inventory management

 **Shared state for cost and speed optimization** Molecule's `--shared-state` functionality enables complex testing scenarios where multiple test runs share environments by automatically leveraging the `default` scenario for infrastructure management.
 When shared state is enabled, Molecule automatically runs `create` from the `default` scenario before executing any other scenarios, and `destroy` from the `default` scenario after all scenarios complete.
 Individual scenarios skip their own `create` and `destroy` actions and share the infrastructure created by the `default` scenario.
+When combined with `--shared-inventory`, scenarios access the same resources through shared inventory that contains connection details written by the `default` scenario.
 This approach provides significant benefits for cost optimization and execution speed:

 **Cost optimization scenarios:**
 - **Cloud infrastructure sharing**: Automatic `default` scenario provisioning creates expensive cloud resources (VMs, databases, load balancers) once, shared across all test scenarios